LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for.md

 Of course each block would hold more than one test and the tests themselves can probably be optimized in many ways (I do know of `getByText` :) ), but this should demonstrate the idea behind this approach.

 I need to mention [Patrick](https://twitter.com/patrickdahms) here once more and express my huge thanks and appreciation.
 He started the conversation and drove it into the direction we ended in.
-The ideas I expressed are more of my summary of our conversations and I certainly did not come up with those alone.
-If anything, I was nudged towards them.
+The ideas I expressed are more of a summary of our conversations and I certainly did not come up with those alone.
+If anything, I was nudged towards them by Patrick.

 If you would like to talk to me about this article you can post on the [GitHub Discussions](https://github.com/LukasBombach/unfinished-thought/discussions) of this blog or @ me on Twitter as [@luke_schmuke](https://twitter.com/luke_schmuke), Patrick is [@patrickdahms](https://twitter.com/patrickdahms).